Marco Allen Chapman: Criminal trial and death sentence

-Detective Harwood said that Chapman had shown no remorse for the crimes he was charged with before the preliminary hearing.
-Detective Harwood, the detective who drove Chapman back to Kentucky, said Chapman made jokes about raping his next cellmate, and suggested the best route to take to get back to Warsaw.
+Detective Harwood, the detective who transported Chapman back to Kentucky, said that Chapman had shown no remorse for the crimes he was charged with before the preliminary hearing.
+Detective Harwood said Chapman made jokes about raping his next cellmate, and suggested the best route to take to get back to Warsaw.

 John Delaney was the public defender appointed to represent Chapman.
 Jim Gibson, a death-penalty specialist in the public defender's office in Frankfort, assisted John Delaney.
 Linda Tally Smith said she may seek the death penalty.

 When a police officer was testifying about how Carolyn Marksberry had to crawl over the lifeless body of her 6 year old son Cody, Chapman bowed his head down, and wept.

 "To this day, I still don't know why.
 I don't know exactly what happened that night," Chapman said.
 "I did something that was immoral and wrong.
 I want to pay the price for it."

 On January 15, 2004, during a routine transfer for a pretrial hearing in Boone County, Chapman managed to unshackle his legs, and tried to run away, by running across the parking lot.
 Authorities tackled Chapman within 10 yards of his starting spot, his hands still cuffed, and chained at the waist.
 Chapman would later on explain that his mission was to provoke the police into killing him on the spot.

 Chapman changed his plea to guilty, and asked to be put to death.
 In October 2004, Chapman wrote to Boone County Judge Anthony Frohlich he wanted to fire his attorneys, end any legal proceedings to prevent his execution, and be sentenced to death.
 Judge Frohlich urged Chapman not to give up his right to a trial.

 Chapman wrote that his guilt was "too much for" him "to bear," and that he wanted "the Marksberrys to feel that justice has been served with my death."
 Chapman hoped his execution would "free the Marksberry family from the nightmares he inflicted on them".

 One possible argument the defense had prepared was to point out Chapman's "wretched childhood", which could have saved him from the death penalty.
 Chapman himself argued that his troubled life was no excuse for his crimes.

 On December 7, 2004, Judge Frohlich determined that Chapman was mentally competent, and that his requests were ones of a mentally stable man.
-"One document alone required his signature for each of 13 constitutional rights he waived in his quest to be put to death."
+In one document alone, he had to provide his signature for each of his 13 constitutional rights that he waived as part of his desire to be executed.
 Frohlich then ordered Delaney and Gibson, Chapman's court appointed lawyers, to remain on standby in case Chapman needed counsel.
 Delaney objected, saying he wanted no part in Chapman's "suicide".
 Frohlich ordered them to act as standby counsel.